UnacceptableBehaviour/js_canvas/test_pages/u10_fp_math_functions/README.md

-# End of Course Project 4 - Maths Tiles
+# End of Course Project 4 - Dynamic of Maths Equations (Maths Tiles)
 ### Aim
 Try and reproduce something like this page [here](https://soulwire.co.uk/math-for-motion/) from Justin Windle A creative developer whos work I was introduced to doing this course.